 - The area of knowledge for this unit is Society and Culture

 - Category A broadening unit for Bachelor of Arts students where relevant according to the broadening requirements for each student

 - Level 2 elective

 - Students are able to (1) understand the evolution of Australian human rights within a comparative perspective; (2) gain knowledge of the evolution of international human rights; (3) understand policy issues involved in developing a Human Rights Act for Australia; (4) read and analyse basic human rights texts and journal articles; (5) collaborate in a group; and (6) develop skills in written and oral communication.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) tutorial presentation; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) tutorial presentation; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - LAWS1111 Law, Conflict, and Change (formerly LAWS1111 Legal Systems)

 - Semester 1_2019 [SEM-1_2019]